tylerjcw/KeyChord/README.md

     - Pressing 'g' will open Google
     - Pressing 'b' will open Bing

 Having multiple nested KeyChords will let you use the same button to trigger multiple different actions.
-For eaxampl "Ctrl+I, then A, then P" might open MS Paint, but "Ctrl+I, then B, then P" might open Notepad.
+For example, "Ctrl+I, then A, then P" might open MS Paint, but "Ctrl+I, then B, then P" might open Notepad.

 ***
 ### 3. Using CreateFromMap